-For bigger inclines, sliding / speed checks is a more effective way to control your speed, but that’s a more advanced skill that requires a good amount of practice.
+For bigger inclines, sliding/speed checks is a more effective way to control your speed, but it’s also a more advanced skill that requires a good amount of practice.
 You’ll also need enough space to throw a slide, and you definitely don’t want to do it in heavy traffic.

 Check out this post for more about how to stop on your longboard.

 When longboard commuting you should give preference to bike paths and back roads with lower traffic.
-You can also choose sidewalks if they’re in better shape with less cracks and holes.
+You can also choose sidewalks if they’re in better shape with fewer cracks and holes.

-Wherever you ride, make sure to aways warn pedestrians you ride by through waving or talking.
+Wherever you ride, make sure to always warn pedestrians you ride by through waving or talking.
 And do look around before you ride off a sidewalk to cross a street.

 Characteristics of the best longboards for commuting

-At the beginning of this post I mentioned the ideal attributes you should look for in a commuting longboard.
-However, finding all these attributes in a single board is nearly impossible, because there are some obvious tradeoffs.
-Let’s look at these attributes.
+At the beginning of this post, I mentioned the ideal attributes you should look for in a commuting longboard.
+Finding all these attributes in a single board, however, is nearly impossible because there are some obvious tradeoffs.
+Let’s quickly go over these capabilities.

-You want a commute board that’s easy to push, i.e. you want the best speed and mileage for your push impulses, with minimal sweat.
+You want a commuter board that’s easy to push, i.e. you want the best speed and mileage for your push impulses, with minimal sweat.
 The most pushable longboards are the ones with :

-Low hanging deck : by riding closer to the ground, your pushing leg will need to bend less (less squatting) for your foot to reach the ground.
+Low riding deck: by riding closer to the ground, your pushing leg will need to bend less (less squatting) for your foot to reach the ground.
 Drop-through decks, drop platform, and double drop boards are the lowest (click here for more info on mount types).

 Large wheels and good bearings will get you rolling faster longer on a single push.
 Get wheels with at least 70 mm in diameter for commuting, ideally 75-76 mm.

-Soft wheels : besides being large, you want your commuting wheels soft enough, e.g 78A durometer, so they comfortably go over road, pavement and sidewalk irregularitie such as cracks and drain covers and absorb variations.
+Soft wheels: besides being larger, you want your commuting wheels soft enough, e.g 78A durometer, so they comfortably go over road, pavement and sidewalk irregularities such as cracks and drain covers and absorb variations.

 Quality bearings will also make your riding smoother by reducing friction.

 If you commute long distances, you will go fast on some long flat or downhill stretches.
-Board length and wheelbase are important factors in stability at speed.
-Boards 40″ or longer are more stable and less likely to wobble at speed .
+Board length and wheelbase are important factors for stability at speed.
+Boards 40″ or longer are more stable and less likely to wobble at speed.

 On the other hand, if you commute primarily through congested city areas and crowded sidewalks, you may need the agility and turnability of a shorter board for maneuvering through crowds.
 Small boards are in the 28″ to 32″ range.

-Cruiser boards can be a good middle ground for urban riding.
+Cruiser boards can be a good middle-ground for urban riding.
 They’re typically 32 to 38″ long, with a kicktail to help you jump on and off curbs.
-More maneuvreable than longboards yet more stable than super short boards.
+More maneuverable than full-sized longboards yet more stable than super-short boards.

-Besides length, board height also affects maneuvrability – higher is more maneuvreable.
-Cruisers are usually topmount and hence higher than push boards.
-We’ve seen that low decks are best for pushing, but there’s a turnability tradeoff.
+Besides length, board height also affects maneuvrability – higher = more maneuvrable.
+Cruisers are usually topmount and hence higher to the ground than regular push boards.
+We’ve seen low decks are best for pushing, but there’s a turnability tradeoff.
 So your choice will really depend on your commute mix (urban / road / long distance).